College Wellness Tips

 - Remember that spiritual wellness can be different for everyone.

-- Get 30 minutes of moderate-intensity daily physical activity 5 days a week.
+- Aim for 150 minutes of activity a week.

 - Be aware of your surroundings.